 We tend to glamorize the Christmas story by portraying the nativity as a rosy scene with gentle shepherds and humble magi.
-And for obvious reasons we tend to ignore the fact that it was a trying time and that the birth of Jesus resulted in a great and horrible tragedy – the terrible murder of the baby boys in that little town of Bethlehem.
+And for obvious reasons, we tend to ignore the fact that it was a trying time and that the birth of Jesus resulted in a great and horrible tragedy – the terrible murder of the baby boys in that little town of Bethlehem.
 Because upon hearing that a new king was born in Bethlehem, King Herod ordered that all male boys under the age of two be executed.
 So, just as soon as Herod had heard about this little infant king he responded in such a frantic and wicked way.
-But I would suggest that King Herod may have had a deeper insight into the real meaning of Christmas.
-Why would the birth of a baby in animal stable in a tiny town threaten this king so much?
-Herod’s actions show that is was clear to him that he understood the significant reality that this baby was indeed the King of kings – the long expected Messiah that was to be born that night in Bethlehem.
+Why would the birth of a baby in an animal stable in a tiny town threaten this king so much?
+Herod’s actions show that is was clear to him that he understood the significant reality that this baby was indeed the King of kings – the long-expected Messiah that was to be born that night in Bethlehem.
 Herod felt threatened by this baby king because he had something within him that was very real to fear – that he (the great Herod) needed to make room, humble himself, and bow down to this new king.

 History tells us that Herod was anything but humble.
 He was especially power hungry and so ambitious to establish his rule as the first King of Israel in centuries that nothing would stay in the way of his ambitions.
 He was probably the cruelest King of Israel.
 To make matters worse he wasn’t even an Israelite.
 He was a despised Edomite foreigner that the Israelites wouldn’t recognize as one of their own.
 He only became king because he received favor from Rome so Caesar appointed Herod to the crown.
 Herod knew that the Jews detested him.
 Consequently, he became so paranoid with his rule and suspicious of potential threats to his throne that he actually murdered three of his own sons as well as his mother in law.
 In fact, Caesar Augustus one said, “I’d rather be Herod’s pig than his son” (Macrobius, Saturnalia, 2:4:11).
-Herod’s death was a prolonged process.
-He went through a mental madness and experienced convulsions and sores all over his body.
-He was fearful that no one would mourn his death so he ordered that the day and the hour in which his death was announced an entire village was to be executed so that he would have the re-assurance that somewhere some people would be mourning.
+He was fearful that no one would mourn his death so he ordered that the day and the hour in which his death was announced an entire village was to be executed so that he would have the reassurance that somewhere some people would be mourning.

 This picture of shepherds as decent, meek, and mild country boys is simply false.
 I hate to break it to people, but in those days shepherds were, in fact, considered to be the most deceitful scoundrels no one would trust.
 Shepherds would often steal others property and animals – which back in those days amounted to stealing another person’s source of income.
 Everyone knew shepherds were thieves.
 There was a saying that what a tax collector is in the city, a shepherd is in the country.
 In fact, there was a law passed that if shepherds were a witness to a crime, they could not give testimony in any binding way.
 Their testimony was thrown out by the courts because everyone assumed that they were deceitful liars.
 Shepherds were pretty low in the Jewish social system.
 Consequently, people avoiding any dealings whatsoever with shepherds in Jewish culture.
 And yet why is this that God decides that the first people to reveal his Son to are shepherds.
 You’d think that God would reveal himself to the chief priests, the Levites, the Scribes, those who are pious and powerful in the temple.
 Or maybe just the run of the mill, the average Joe, but instead God goes to those who have no culture status whatsoever.
 The reason for not going to the chief priests is because the nature of the chief priests is that of pride.
 A doctor can’t serve people that think they are perfect and not sick.
 A doctor can only serve those who know they are sick.
 Therefore, the shepherds are humbling themselves before Jesus saying we pay tribute to you king – we know we’re wicked and seek you for healing and protection away from our folly.
 To admit your sickness is easy for people who are humble, but is practically impossible for those who are drenched in pride.

 So, in the story, God goes to those whom the world thinks nothing of.
 Well, you might not think this is a consistent pattern because after all, doesn’t Jesus also reveal himself to the Three Kings of the Orient.
 But once again I believe that we have to revise the picture that we have of Christmas on this point too.
-We are not told in Scripture that there were three.
-In fact, we are not told that they were kings or wise men either.
+We are not told in Scripture that they were kings or wise men either.
 The correct Greek term used to describe these visitors is “magus” which translates to the English word “magi.”
 Now, in order to understand who the magi were you’ve got to realize that magi back in Jesus day were actually far worse than the shepherds.

 “Many also of those who were now believers came, confessing and divulging their practices.
 And a number of those who practiced magic arts brought their books together and burned them in the sight of all” (Acts 19: 18-19).